ZentaChain/Zentachain/README.md

 ## Zentavault

-Zentavault is a high-throughput encrypted and distributed file vault (encrypted storage) and transfer service.
-Unlike regular data storage systems, Zentavault will store nothing on the user's device.
-Zentavault acts as an encryption delivery tool, with the ability to encrypt and dynamically distribute content securely onto the InterPlanetary File System.
+Zentavault is a high-throughput encrypted and distributed file vaulting & transfer service.
+The Zentavault system will not store anything on the user's device, unlike regular data storage systems.
+In addition to acting as an encryption delivery tool, Zentavault is also capable of dynamically encrypting and distributing content securely on the InterPlanetary File System.

 [Zentavault](https://github.com/ZentaChain/Zentavault)